Fred-And/gc_real_state/README.md

 <p align="center">
 <br>
-  We all know that <strong> planning is the core of any successful business </strong>.
-Concerned about dealing with a high demand of new properties for sale, the CEO of a Real State Company asked for a predictive algorithm that based on the historical data provided by him, could estimate the price of those properties.
+  We all know that planning is the core of any successful business.
+Concerned about dealing with a high demand for new properties for sale, the CEO of a Real State Company asked for a predictive algorithm that, based on the data, could estimate the price of those properties.
 <br>
 <br>
 The first thing I did, was to check the data provided by the company and all the variables.
-After importing it to my notebook, I found out that I was dealing with <strong>5000 rows by 4 Columns dataset</strong> and the variables were the following:
+After importing it to my notebook, I found out that I was dealing with 5000 rows by 4 Columns dataset.
+The variables were the following:
   <ul>
     <li> Price
     <li> Area